Is it Safe to Fly During the COVID-19 Pandemic?

 Yet, getting exposed to COVID-19 is not the same as getting it.
 To pass along COVID-19, the infectious person must spew out viral particles, and a critical mass of those particles need to make it into the airways of a fellow passenger.
 The likelihood that this happens is called the “transmission risk”.

 The transmission risk of COVID-19 is tough to pin down, as it varies greatly depending on many factors, including the environment, the individuals involved, and the risk-mitigation practices.
-As a benchmark, it’s worth noting that two different large contact tracing studies (in India and in South Korea) reported an average 10% transmission risk in households — that is, about 10% of other household members eventually became infected.

 How likely is it that an infected airplane passenger will spread it to others?